 They will have successfully completed the most difficult part of the entire 22 weeks.
 It becomes all about desire, motivation and focus at that point.

 Do not let your guard down.
 An additional 10% (during a good class) will still go home after the Acclimation Period and even as late as the week of Graduation.
 Realize also that 10% is probably one of the best percentages in the country.
 Never think that you are home free, too many parents write letters for a few weeks and then relax and get comfortable.
 Your cadet could be in that 10%.
 Someone will be.
-Do all you can for your child succeed!
+Do all you can for your child to succeed!

 Copyright © 2011, Chief K. All rights reserved.
-Used with Permission
+Used with Permission.

-There are numerous online classes available search for ”parenting classes online“ and let us know what you sign up for.
+There are numerous online classes available.
+Search for ”parenting classes online“ and let us know what you sign up for.

-“Boundaries With Teens” by John Townsend
+by Dr. John Townsend (2006)

-“Positive Discipline” by Jane Nelsen
+by Jane Nelsen (2006)